 The University will decide about the evacuation of the University Bluffs.
-The decision to evacuate the University would be made by the University President or his/her designee in consultation with chair of the Crisis Management Team, and in conjunction with the Borough of West Long Branch, Office of Emergency Management.
-In the absence of the University President, the following chain of succession will be utilized: the Vice President for Academic Affairs, the Vice President of Administrative Services, and the Vice President of Student Life.
+The decision to evacuate the University Bluffs would be made by the University President or his/her designee in consultation with the chair of the Crisis Management Team, and in conjunction with the Borough of Long Branch, Office of Emergency Management.
+In the absence of the University President, the following chain of succession will be utilized: the Vice President for Academic Affairs, the Executive Director of Administrative Services, and the Vice President of Student Life.

 - Due to the inability of students to walk to the Student Center, it is imperative for those students without transportation to have a pre-arranged ride to utilize in an evacuation.

 - If pre-arranged rides cannot be obtained, the student should immediately contact the University Police to determine evacuation arrangements at 732-571-4444.